-The pavement design procedures are found in the Flexible Pavement Design Manual (Topic No. 625-010-002), the Rigid Pavement Design Manual (Topic No. 625-010-005), and the Pavement Type Selection Manual (Topic No. 625-010-005).
+The pavement design procedures are found in the Flexible Pavement Design Manual (Topic No. 625-010-002), the Rigid Pavement Design Manual (Topic No. 625-010-006), and the Pavement Type Selection Manual (Topic No. 625-010-005).

 Alternative paving treatments such as patterned pavement may be used to accent the roadway in accordance with the Standard Specifications.
-Architectural pavers, however, shall not be used on the traveled way of the State Highway System.
-See Section 2.1.6.1 for additional requirements.
+Architectural pavers, however, must not be used on the traveled way of the State Highway System.
+See Section 2.1.6.1 of this Volume for additional requirements.